wazuh/wazuh-documentation/source/user-manual/capabilities/log-data-collection/use-cases.rst

 Forwarding Linux logs using rsyslog
 -----------------------------------

 In this use case, we configure a CentOS 7 endpoint to forward logs using rsyslog to the Wazuh server for analysis.
-On the CentOS 7 endpoint, we create and delete the user account Stephen.
+On the CentOS 7 endpoint, we create and delete the user account ``Stephen``.
 Wazuh has default rules that generate alerts for the creation and deletion of user accounts.

 CentOS endpoint
 ^^^^^^^^^^^^^^^